 The mighty move that roused the world in 1843-4 is not over yet.
 The Advent doctrine is not a doctrine to claim attention for a while and then pass off and be forgotten.
 People may think the past a failure, and that whatever theories are advocated now must be something distinct and separate from that; but not so.
 The position we occupy is no new position disconnected with the past.
-It is only a further development of that true Advent faith which has its immovable foundation on the Word of God-further faction every step through which we have been guided thus far, and see by the light of truth where we stand in the prophetic and moral history of the world, we are prepared to remain steadfast a little longer till the atoning work of our great High Priest shall be accomplished; till we see the end of the race, the close of the warfare, and receive our palms of victory and our crowns of life.
-U. S.
+It is only a further development of that true Advent faith which has its immovable foundation on the Word of God-further ecy, we are positively certain that they can commence | developed as we have been led along down the track | great event was truly heralded by that proclamation?

+manner to harmonize with verse 22.
+The Apostle | no where else.
+Therefore to change the date from | of prophecy.
+And while we can trace to our joyful satisfaction every step through which we have been guided thus far, and see by the light of truth where we stand in the prophetic and moral history of the world, we are prepared to remain steadfast a little longer till the atoning work of our great High Priest shall be accomplished; till we see the end of the race, the close of the warfare, and receive our palms of victory and our crowns of life.

 The Hour of His Judgment Come.

 BY J. N. LOUGHBOROUGH.

-WE shall be pardoned for inserting the following in the REVIEW, though not written for publication; as it meets inquiries which have been presented to us.
+IWE shall be pardoned for inserting the following in the Review, though not written for publication; as it meets inquiries which have been presented to us.